jpdfri/rpitor/README.md

 Scripts in this repo are a collection of updated scripts from [dfri-rpi-tor](https://github.com/DFRI/dfri-rpi-tor).
 Major changes are as follows:

-* Hardware upgraded to Raspberry Pi 2
+* Hardware upgraded to Raspberry Pi 2 (support for Raspberry Pi 3 experimental)

 * Base OS upgraded to Raspbian Jessie